Longevity: Diet

 As of 2021, there is no clinical evidence that any dietary practice contributes to human longevity.
 Although health can be influenced by diet, including the type of foods consumed, the amount of calories ingested, and the duration and frequency of fasting periods, there is no good clinical evidence that fasting promotes longevity in humans, as of 2021.

 Caloric restriction is a widely researched intervention to assess effects on aging, defined as a sustained reduction in dietary energy intake compared to the energy required for weight maintenance.
 To ensure metabolic homeostasis, the diet during calorie restriction must provide sufficient energy, micronutrients, and fiber.
-Some studies on rhesus monkeys showed that restricting calorie intake resulted in lifespan extension, while other animals studies did not detect a significant change.
+Some studies on rhesus monkeys showed that restricting calorie intake resulted in lifespan extension, while other animal studies did not detect a significant change.
 According to preliminary research in humans, there is little evidence that calorie restriction affects lifespan.
 There is a link between diet and obesity and consequent obesity-associated morbidity.

 Biological pathways

 Four well-studied biological pathways that are known to regulate aging, and whose modulation has been shown to influence longevity are Insulin/IGF-1, mechanistic target of rapamycin (mTOR), AMP-activating protein kinase (AMPK), and Sirtuin pathways.

+Emerging research suggests that vascular function and microcirculation play an important role in aging and longevity.
+Endothelial function, which regulates vascular tone, blood flow, and tissue perfusion, is increasingly recognized as an important determinant of cardiovascular and metabolic health.

+Hemodynamic forces such as shear stress influence endothelial signaling pathways, including nitric oxide production, which contributes to vascular homeostasis.
+Impairments in microcirculation and endothelial function have been associated with aging-related diseases and reduced healthspan.

 Change over time

-Wanshou xianshu(The Immortals' Book of Longevity), by Wu Weizhen (Ming period, 1368-1644), aims to bring together the cream of longevity techniques from various schools.
+Wanshou xianshu (The Immortals' Book of Longevity), by Wu Weizhen (Ming period, 1368-1644), aims to bring together the cream of longevity techniques from various schools.
 It juxtaposes text and illustration, and provides information on drugs to be used in conjunction with gymnastic practices.